IronVelo/ref_count/README.md

                   exclusive references, verified with `loom` among other measures.
 - **`no_std` and `no_alloc`**: Works in `no_std` environments without requiring dynamic memory allocation.
 - **Asynchronous**: Utilizes futures and wakers from the core library to handle waiting without blocking or spinning.
-- **Exclusive References**: Supports exclusive references, allowing for the creation of higher level primitives such as readers-writer locks.
+- **Exclusive References**: Supports exclusive references, allowing for the creation of higher-level primitives such as readers-writer locks.
 - **Fair**: Taking advantage of a lock-free queue, priority inversion and starvation are prevented.
 - **Environment Agnostic**: From seL4 to Linux, this crate was designed to not care.
 This also applies to async